-Expenses: The Commission operates and maintains a potable water distribution system and has sufficient capacity allocated at the City of West Columbia Lake Murray surface water treatment plant to care for the needs of the current customer base as well as the new growth expected in its service area.
+Expenses: The Commission operates and maintains a potable water distribution system and has sufficient capacity allocated at the City of West Columbia Lake Murray Surface Water Treatment Plant (WTP) to meet the demand of the current customer base as well as the new growth expected in its service area.
 Water is purchased from the City of West Columbia in accordance with an agreement between the City of West Columbia and the Commission.

-The Commission also operates and maintains a sewer collection system and has sufficient capacity allocated at the City of Cayce Regional WWTF to care for the needs of the current customer base as well as the new growth expected in its service area.
+The Commission also operates and maintains a sewer collection system and has sufficient capacity allocated at the City of Cayce regional Wastewater Treatment Facility (WWTF) to meet the demand of the current customer base as well as the new growth expected in its service area.
 The Commission has an agreement with the City of Cayce in place for sanitary sewer treatment services.

-Operating income was approximately \$5.8 million in fiscal year 2021, \$6.4 million in fiscal year 2020, and \$5.9 million in fiscal year 2019.
+Operating income was approximately \$6.6 million in fiscal year 2022, \$5.8 million in fiscal year 2021, and \$6.4 million in fiscal year 2020.